AnalyticModeling/GEFs/README.md

 ## Capabilities for Filter Design and Filtering
+The toolset includes functionalities include filter construction and signal processing using filters for arbitrary filters and signals.
+It also includes filter design functionalities specific to a class of bandpass filters (referred to as GEFs) and related classes of bandpass filters, multiband filters, and filterbanks.
+GEFs are LTI filters with a pair of poles repeated $B_u$ times.

 ### General Filters and Signals: Constructing Arbitrary Filters, Filterbanks, and Multiband Filters
 * Arbitrary filters may be constructed - e.g. using provided poles and zeros, then used for filtering any signal.